Mulan (Disney character): Cultural significance and accolades

 In 2012, CNN's Stephanie Goldberg recognized Mulan as one of Disney's bravest and most heroic animated heroines to-date in her article "Brave's Merida and other animated heroines," writing, "Mulan bent traditional gender roles when she took her father's place in the Chinese army."
-The Georgia Institute of Technology ranked Mulan the fourteenth greatest Disney character of all-time.
 Similarly, in 2013, Mulan was ranked the greatest animated Disney heroine according to a poll conducted by Jim Vejvoda of IGN.

 In 1999, Mulan's theme song "Reflection", performed by Mulan, was nominated for the Golden Globe Award for Best Original Song at the 56th Golden Globe Awards, but ultimately lost to Celine Dion and Andrea Bocelli's "The Prayer" from Quest for Camelot (1998).
 "Reflection" is often credited with establishing the successful musical career of American recording artist Christina Aguilera, who famously recorded a pop rendition of the ballad prior to the release of her platinum-selling self-titled debut album in 1999, on which the song is featured.
 Additionally, the song peaked at number nineteen on the Billboard Adult Contemporary chart.
 In 2011, Salonga was honored with a Disney Legends award in commemoration of her role as Mulan's singing voice.
 Additionally, Salonga performed a live rendition of "Reflection" at the ceremony.
 Ming-Na Wen was also named a Disney Legend in 2019 for her role as the speaking voice of Mulan.